Dominux/FastCORS/README.md

 From [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS):
 > For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
 For example, XMLHttpRequest and the Fetch API follow the same-origin policy.
 This means that a web application using those APIs can only request resources from the same origin the application was loaded from unless the response from other origins includes the right CORS headers.

-There's some used workarounds to avoid this from happening, but these ways aren't relevant by some reasons:
+There're some used workarounds to avoid this from happening, but these ways aren't relevant by some reasons:
 1) Thematic browser extensions, that disable CORS, but in this case me, as a developer, have to ask every my webapp user to install it, cause otherwise it won't work as it should, and it would be hard and even I by myself won't wanna install something cause a single webapp asked me about
 2) Disabling CORS ruins web security and that's the reason why CORS was created for